YunoHost-Apps/wallabag_ynh/README.md

 you to not miss any content anymore.
 Click, save, read it when you can.
 It extracts content so that you can read it when you have time.

+Note: Wallabag 1.x versions are no longer developed, has the project went to 2.x version.

 ## Limitation

 This application does not connect to the LDAP, which is needed to retrieve